22 Sixth Form CV Examples & Templates for 2026

 Why this CV works

-• When building a CV, choose a two-column layout; it allows you to fit in all your relevant achievements, skills, and other qualifications on a single, clutter-free page.
+- When building a CV, choose a two-column layout; it allows you to fit all your relevant achievements, skills, and other qualifications onto a single, clutter-free page.
 Additionally, consider using a fun colour like blue to draw attention to the header.

 Why this CV works

-• Is your GPA 3.5 or higher?
-Make sure to highlight it in your CV’s education section—people appreciate candidates who excel academically.
-Plus, it shows you’re not the type to slack off at work.
+- Is your GPA 3.5 or higher?
+Be sure to highlight it in the education section of your piece—people appreciate candidates who excel academically.
+Plus, it indicates that you’re not someone who shirks responsibilities at work.
 And don’t forget to check your CV once more to ensure it’s flawless and ATS-friendly.

-View more sixth form student for university CVs>
+View more secondary school student CVs for university applications>

 Why this CV works

-• Tailor your CV so it presents you as the perfect candidate.
-Begin by examining the customer service job description, and then adjust your application so it meets all (or most) of the criteria the prospective employer is seeking—that could range from soft skills like active listening, technical expertise (consider Google Workspace and POS systems), to a few years of retail experience.
+- Customise your CV so it portrays you as an ideal fit.
+Start by reviewing the customer service job description, and then adjust your pitch so it ticks all (or most) boxes of what the potential employer is looking for—that could range from soft skills like active listening, technical expertise (think Google Workspace and POS systems), to a few years of retail experience.

 Why this CV works

-• Demonstrating that you interviewed over 70 French historians and collaborated with four students to excel in a storyboarding project highlights exceptional language and teamwork skills.
-Focus on your time as a ballet dancer as well; being one isn’t for the faint-hearted; it requires commitment and dedication.
+- Demonstrating that you interviewed over 70 French historians and collaborated with four students to excel in a storyboarding project highlights remarkable language and teamwork skills.
+Focus on your time as a ballerina as well; being one isn’t for the faint-hearted; it requires commitment and dedication.

 Why this CV works

-• You can make the recruiter aware of your value by highlighting relevant skills (even the transferable ones).
-For example, as a drive-thru attendant at Jack in the Box, where you customised prices, served over 60 cars per hour, and handled transactions worth $16,000 per day without any discrepancies.
+- You can open the recruiter’s eyes to your value by showcasing relevant competencies (even the transferable ones).
+For example, as a drive-thru attendant at Jack in the Box, where you customised prices, served more than 60 cars per hour, and facilitated transactions worth £16K per day without any discrepancies.

 Why this CV works

-• Few other things demonstrate your value better than a CV with phrases like “Designed 8+ retail displays…”, “Stocked 250+ items…” and “…reducing after-hours workloads by 23% on average.”
-Even better, numbers make your pitch ATS-friendly, increasing the likelihood that it reaches the recruiter.
+- Few other things demonstrate your value better than a CV with phrases like “Designed 8+ retail displays…”, “Stocked 250+ items…” and “…reducing after-hours workloads by 23% on average.”
+Even better, numbers make your pitch ATS-friendly, increasing the likelihood that it lands in front of the recruiter.

 How to Write a Secondary School Student CV